 Resource utilization per disciplines

-In Table 8 and in Figure 11 it is reported the resources usage in 2015 by the 10 most used disciplines compared with the one in 2014: the larger disciplines augmented the usage in 2015.
+Table 8 and Figure 1011 report on the resources usage in 2015 by the 10 mostly used disciplines compared with the data from 2014: the larger disciplines augmented the usage in 2015.
+Neurosciences and medical imaging scored a significant relative reduction and investigations are in progress to correlate this with service status and plaresearch project activities and sat

-The monthly 2015 resources usage in HEP-SPEC hours by High Energy Physics disciplines is shown in Figure 12, while in Figure 13 it is reported the resources utilization of Natural Sciences disciplines (excluded Physical Sciences) for the last two years.

-Table 8 Comparison between normalised CPU time utilization in 2015 and in 2014 by 10 most used disciplines: percentage increment or decrement (source: accounting portal), ordered by utilization.
+Table 8 Increase/decrease of normalised CPU time utilization in 2014 and in 2015 by the 10 most used disciplines (source: accounting portal), ordered by utilization.